 In prose, you think of words that describe what the readers will imagine from scenery to character description to dialogues or thoughts.
 Words are divided into paragraphs and proper indention.

-In comics, you will write in panels, not paragraphs, to describe what the illustrator will be doing and you will also provide narration or dialogues or thoughts.
+In comics, you will write what will be seen in every panel, and they’re not just paragraphs. you will briefly describe what the illustrator will be doing and you will also provide narration or dialogues or thoughts.

 Excerpt from Chapter 1 of the novel Wandering Heart by Sonia Francesca

 Napabuntong-hininga na lang si Jessica at nakapangalumbabang tumanaw uli sa labas ng coffee shop.
 No one really paid much attention to her problem.
 Kasi nga naman, hindi na iyon bago.
 She was the perpetual single woman who was always looking for a handsome guy to hook.
 Iyon siguro ang dahilan kung bakit imbes na lapitan siya ng mga lalaki, nagsisilayo pa ang mga ito sa kanya.